-In light of the reduced capital requirements and current favorable pricing environment, we generated significant cash flows in the first quarter of 2022 and expect cash flows to remain very strong for the remainder of 2022.
-During the quarter, capital expenditures were approximately \$22.3 million, and we expect our capital spending to remain at maintenance levels for the foreseeable future.
-As evidenced throughout the quarter, our priority is to improve our financial position through enhancing liquidity and reducing our debt and other liabilities, while returning significant value to our stockholders.
-We plan to maintain a net debt neutral level on our balance sheet as we achieved during the current quarter.
-During the first quarter of 2022, we repaid \$271.5 million of our Term Loans and contributed an additional \$20.0 million into our thermal ARO fund to pay for future ARO costs at our legacy thermal operations.
-During the remainder of 2022, we plan to make additional contributions to the thermal ARO fund and expect total contributions for the remainder of the year to be at least \$90 million, if market conditions remain favorable.
-We ended the first quarter with cash and cash equivalents of \$318.7 million and total liquidity of \$386.0 million.
-We believe our current liquidity level is sufficient to fund our business and meet both our short-term (the next twelve months) and reasonably foreseeable long-term requirements and obligations.
-As we expect our liquidity to grow in the near term, we have implemented our variable rate dividend policy in a manner that will target liquidity levels of at least \$350 million.
+In light of the reduced capital requirements and current favorable pricing environment, we generated significant cash flows in the first half of 2022 and expect cash flows to remain strong for the second half of 2022.
+During the first half of 2022, capital expenditures were approximately \$53.2 million, and we expect our capital spending to remain at maintenance levels for the foreseeable future.
+As evidenced throughout the first half of this year, our priority is to improve our financial position through enhancing liquidity and reducing our debt and other liabilities, while returning significant value to our stockholders.
+During the first half of 2022, we repaid \$272.3 million of our Term Loan, entered into privately negotiated exchanges of approximately \$125.2 million in principal amount of our Convertible Notes, paid approximately \$154.6 million to our stockholders in the form of dividends, and contributed an additional \$80.0 million into our fund to pay for future reclamation costs at our legacy thermal operations.
+We also contributed an additional \$30.0 million to the thermal reclamation fund during July, which brings the total funding level to \$130.0 million.
+During the second quarter of 2022, our working capital requirements increased approximately \$123.5 million; primarily in receivables.
+We ended the second quarter of 2022 with cash and cash equivalents of \$281.9 million and total liquidity of \$349.7 million.
+We believe our current liquidity level is sufficient to fund our business and meet both our short-term (the next twelve months) and reasonably foreseeable long-term requirements and obligations including our recently enacted variable rate dividend policy.
+We expect to maintain minimum liquidity levels of approximately \$250 million to \$300 million, with a substantial portion of that held in cash.
+In addition, we expect to hold additional cash at the end of each quarter in an amount that represents a substantial portion of the following quarter's dividend payment.

-We believe we have significantly increased our future cash-generating capabilities, and as a result, in the second quarter of 2022, we launched an adjusted and more comprehensive capital return program.
-We will be returning to stockholders approximately 50% of the prior quarter's discretionary cash flow via a variable rate quarterly cash dividend that will complement our existing fixed rate cash dividend of \$0.25 per share.
-The remaining 50% of our discretionary cash flow will be reserved for potential share buybacks, special dividends, the repurchase of potentially dilutive securities, and capital preservation.
+We believe we have significantly increased our future cash-generating capabilities, and as a result, in the second quarter of 2022, we launched a comprehensive capital return program that returns 50% of the prior quarter discretionary cash flow to stockholders via a variable rate cash dividend and reserves the remaining 50% for potential share buybacks, special dividends, the repurchase of potentially dilutive securities, and capital preservation.
+In the second quarter of 2022, we made a combined fixed and variable dividend payment of \$8.11 per share based on 50% of the first quarter discretionary cash flow and used the remaining 50% to repurchase approximately \$125.2 million in principal amount of our Convertible Notes.
+For further information regarding the Convertible Notes exchange, see Note 8, "Debt and Financing Arrangements" to the Condensed Consolidated Financial Statements.
 Any future dividends and all of these potential uses of capital are subject to board approval and declaration.
 Any shares acquired would be in the open market or through private transactions in accordance with Securities and Exchange Commission requirements.

-The combined fixed and variable dividend payment of \$8.11 per share will be made to stockholders of record as of May 31, 2022, payable on June 15, 2022.
+Based on the second quarter discretionary cash flow, a combined fixed and variable dividend payment of \$6.00 per share will be made to stockholders of record as of August 31, 2022, payable on September 15, 2022.

-The table below summarizes our first quarter discretionary cash flow and total dividend payout:
+The table below summarizes our second quarter discretionary cash flow and total dividend payout:

-Three Months Ended March 31, 2022
+Three Mon ths Ended June 30,

+2022

-Cash flow from operating activities \$ 292,939
+Cash flow from operating activities \$ 268,228

-Less: Capital expenditures (22,288)
+Less: Capital expenditures (30,869)

-Discretionary cash flow \$ 270,651
+Discretionary cash flow \$ 237,359

 Variable dividend percentage 50%

-Total dividend to be paid \$ 135,326
+Total dividend to be paid \$ 118,680

-'-

-Total dividend per share (variable and fixed) \$ 8.11
+Total dividend per share (variable and fixed) \$ 6.00